 under-house space, attic space is not as important as where we came from

-Judy's builder, Buss Construction, did not use factory-built trusses, possibly because her roof line was much simpler, or possible because Buss wanted to conserve attic space.
+Judy's builder, Buss Construction, did not use factory-built trusses, possibly because her roof line was much simpler, or possibly because Buss wanted to conserve attic space.

 |My plans called for a step-up ceiling for the dining room, so Craft ordered the roof trusses already framed for that.
 All that had to be done was to apply the sheetrock.
 Some friends using a different builder wanted a trayed ceiling in their dining room, but the builder forgot when he ordered the trusses and then wanted to slope the sides down from the ceiling instead of stepping up from the ceiling, as our friends actually wanted.|